-There are many many cases to illustrate this, but it is these cases where I saw that the people have strength to overcome their limits, as I said, being a man or being only the men's oda or simply being a man or being a girl.
-I mean, the self-limit of the people was overcome from every side and it became a very great power which then overcame the geographical borders of Kosovo or, better said, the political borders of Kosovo.
-Then the Action grew in Albanian lands, in Macedonia as well as in Preshevo and Bujanovc.
+man or being a girl.
+I mean, people's self-limits were overcome from every side and it became a very great power which then overcame the geographical borders of Kosovo or, better said, the political borders of Kosovo.
+Then the Action spread in Albanian lands, in Macedonia as well as in Preshevo and Bujanovc.
 We had friends all around.
-In Montenegro as well, there was the very distinctive case of a family there, not an assimilated family but one who held the flag at the bottom of the crate.
-Each case was an illustrative case and each one for the same thing.
-People realized that the goal was not personal, not individual, not self-interest, but it was simply the future which needed to be different than what we were experiencing at that time.
+In Montenegro as well there was the very distinctive case of a family there, not an assimilated family but one who kept the flag at the bottom of the crate.
+Each case was an illustrative case and each one about the same thing.
+People realized that the goal was not personal, not individual, it was not self-interest, but simply the future which needed to be different than what we were experiencing at that time.

-Erëmirë Krasniqi: What was said about blood feuds in the oda, that it is... strange, that for some time it was thought that it is either strange or it was left to us from...
+Erëmirë Krasniqi: What was said about blood feuds in the oda, because it is... strange, for some time it was thought that it is either strange or that it kept us from...

 Hava Shala: This was said more by the people who had educated minds, and it was good that it was said.
 But let me say it honestly, I've heard this from those who were inside the problem, a feud wasn't called strange.
 It was said that blood feuds were strange, but I personally don't think that blood feuds are strange.
 Blood feuds are strange in the sense that many circumstances were created for people to kill each other.
-For example, there were many properties that were not precisely set, which was my property and which was yours?
+For example, there were many properties that were not precisely set: which is my property and which is yours?
 The regime of that time had undoubtedly created enough circumstances, I was very convinced that they were, the circumstances were very hostile.
-The circumstances were created at the moment one killed oneself, because of lack of law and justice.
+The circumstances were created at the moment that one killed oneself because of lack of law and justice.
 At that time there were murders in Western Europe as well, I read various kanun then, people were murdered in England as well as in France and Germany in medieval times, when laws weren't functioning yet, like civil laws did at the time of civilized Europe.
-I mean, a murder happens t where there's lack of justice, there where justice is not justice, it is not equal for the weak, for the strong, for the rich, for the poor.
+I mean, a murder happens where there's lack of justice, where justice is not justice, it is not equal for the weak, for the strong, for the rich, for the poor.

-But, that was said and maybe the time was such that it wanted it to be said.
+But that was said and maybe the time was such that it needed to be said.
 I didn't say it like that, I said that we are all obliged to do something, To me this is painful, it is important to emphasize the fact that we, who went inside, the fact that we told the person, "We understand your pain, I totally walk in your shoes, I am totally ready to walk in your shoes, even though it is maybe impossible to feel the pain of the other."
 Solidarity, solidarity for pain played a very important role.
-I have to say it that one felt understood, you knew their pain, you carried that person with you, you gave them strength, you lifted them over their pain and said, "Pain is understandable, it can be healed, it can get easier, it can take a whole new sense if we do something against further murders, and I have the strength to do such a burrëni."
+I have to say it that one felt understood, you knew their pain, you carried that person with you, you gave them strength, you lifted them over their pain and said, "Pain is understandable, it can be healed, it can get easier, it can take a whole new sense if we do something against further murders, and I have the strength to do such a burrëni."26